grantila/106/README.md

 {
-    logData.level;             // The log level, 'info', 'warn', etc logData.messages;          // The message parts (as an array) logData.meta;              // The last argument to log() if it's an
+    logData.level;             // The log level, 'info', 'warn', etc logData.messages;          // The message parts (as an array) logData.errror;            // The error object, if that was the last
+                               // argument.
+    logData.meta;              // The last argument to log() if it's an
                                // object or array, and not covered by a '%s'. logData.prefix;            // The prefix ('foo' in this example)